-On the other hand, the other party may be cooking up a stronger case while you're waiting around, wondering whether you should bother with an attorney.
+On the other hand, the other party may be cooking up a stronger case while you're waiting around, wondering whether you should bother with a lawyer.

 The longer you wait, the higher the chances are some paperwork essential to the case goes missing.

 4. There's a Ridiculous Amount of Misinformation About Builders Liens and Builders Lien Lawyers

 Some people will try to claim that there's no use in hiring a builders lien lawyer, since you can just do it all yourself.

 If we haven't already proved that kind of statement to be absolutely asinine, here's the icing on the cake: most articles about builders liens aren't accurate.

 For example, a lot of people think that builders liens don't apply to architects (spoiler alert: they do).